-Although Schoolhouse maintains stores on the East Coast (in New York) and the West Coast (in Portland) the company exists in an industrial tradition and design philosophy that isn’t just bound to the coasts.
+Although Schoolhouse is proudly headquartered in Portland, Oregon, our company exists in an industrial tradition and design philosophy that isn’t just bound to the Pacific Northwest.
 The maker spirit which still informs all of our product lines has historically enjoyed a robust presence throughout the middle of the country and specifically in the Rust Belt.
 Think of the gorgeous lines of a Packard touring car from Detroit, or the revolutionary architecture of Frank Lloyd Wright’s Oak Park, Illinois houses.
 So when the opportunity arose to open a store in Pittsburgh, Pennsylvania, the move felt almost predestined.

 When it opened in the fall of 2018, Schoolhouse Pittsburgh became the first new Schoolhouse store in nearly a decade.
 There’s a reason why that is the case: opening a new store is a big undertaking that we take seriously, and accomplishing something truly great takes time.